 And swallows circling with their shimmering sound;

-In this moment there will also be birds overhead.
+At this moment, there will also be birds overhead.
 These birds, in particular swallows, will be circling, watching, and making “their shimmering sound.”
-All of these elements are converging to form a perfect moment of piece.
-At this point the reader does not yet know why this moment is so special, or why it will become so.
+All of these elements are converging to form a perfect moment of peace.
+At this point, the reader does not yet know why this moment is so special or why it will become so.

 And frogs in the pools singing at night,